cdt-eth/blog/blog/content/blog/React-JS-Notes/index.md

 ## 3: useEffect(() => {}, [state]);

 Now, we've added a variable to our state.
+This will now run on mount and on every update.
+Think of it as a `componentDidMount` & `componentDidUpdate`.
+It will only recall this function when the state variable we passed it is changed specifically.
+You can add multiple variables in this array.
+Again, to be clear, if we were to have a second variable, but we **don't pass it into the array**, it won't run `useEffect` when it's changed.
+It must be passed.

 ```javascript
 // componentDidUpdate